Population ecology: r/K selection

-Top-Down and Bottom-Up Controls

-Top-Down Controls
+Offspring Quality

+The offspring fitness is mainly affected by the size and quality of that specific offspring [depending on the species].
+Factors that contribute to the relative fitness of offspring size is either the resources the parents provide to their young or morphological traits that come from the parents.
+The overall success of the offspring after the initial birth or hatching is the survival of the young, the growth rate, and the birthing success of the offspring.
+There is found to be no effect of the young being raised by the natural parents or foster parents, the offspring need the proper resources to survive (Kristi 2010).

+A study that was conducted on the egg size and offspring quality in birds found that, in summary, that the egg size contributes to the overall fitness of the offspring.
+This study shows the direct relationship to the survivorship curve Type I in that if the offspring is cared for during its early stages of life by a parent, it will die off later in life.
+However, if the offspring is not cared for by the parents due to an increase in egg quantity, then the survivorship curve will be similar to Type III, in that the offspring will die off early and will survive later in life.

+Top-down and bottom-up controls

+Top-down controls

 In some populations, organisms in lower trophic levels are controlled by organisms at the top.
 This is known as top-down control.

 For example, the presence of top carnivores keep herbivore populations in check.
 If there were no top carnivores in the ecosystem, then herbivore populations would rapidly increase, leading to all plants being eaten.
 This ecosystem would eventually collapse.

-Bottom-Up Controls
+Bottom-up controls

 Bottom-up controls, on the other hand, are driven by producers in the ecosystem.
 If plant populations change, then the population of all species would be impacted.

 For example, if plant populations decreased significantly, the herbivore populations would decrease, which would lead to a carnivore population decreasing too.
 Therefore, if all of the plants disappeared, then the ecosystem would collapse.
 Another example would be if there were too many plants available, then two herbivore populations may compete for the same food.
 The competition would lead to an eventual removal of one population.